-The AMT49101 can operate with the fixed-frequency buck regulator, producing the main regulated voltage ( $V{REG}$ ) at the VREG terminal, or with an externally generated regulated supply driving the VREG terminal.
+The AMT49100 can operate with the fixed-frequency buck regulator, producing the main regulated voltage (V{REG}) at the VREG terminal, or with an externally generated regulated supply driving the VREG terminal.
 In the buck regulator mode, a single unregulated supply of 10 to 80 V is applied to the VBB terminal.
 In the externally regulated supply mode, a voltage of nominally 12 V is applied to both the VBB and VREG terminals.
 In this mode, the external inductor and Schottky diode are not required.

-A charge pump regulator generates a positive voltage referenced to the applied bridge voltage ( $V{BRG}$ ) to allow operation at high PWM duty cycles.
+A charge pump regulator generates a positive voltage referenced to the applied bridge voltage (V{BRG}) to allow operation at high PWM duty cycles.
 This voltage is not available on any device terminal.
 The supply current required by the charge pump regulator is drawn from VREG.

-Two internal linear regulators and a linear regulator controller for an external pass transistor are integrated.
-One linear regulator provides the internal logic supply voltage, $V{DD}$ , and the second independent programmable linear regulator provides the supply, $V{IO}$ , for the digital I/O. The current-limited linear regulator controller provides the regulated supply for external microcontrollers and peripheral circuits such as sensors and interface components.
-Circuit functions are provided within the AMT49101 to ensure that, under normal operating conditions, all external power MOS-FETs are fully enhanced at supply voltages down to 10 V. For extreme battery voltage drop conditions, the AMT49101 is guaranteed not to reset any internal states at supply voltages down to 5 V. A low-power sleep mode allows the AMT49101, the power bridge, and the load to remain connected to a vehicle battery supply without the need for an additional supply switch.
+Two internal linear regulators are integrated: one provides the internal logic supply voltage, V{DD} , and a second independent programmable regulator provides the supply, V{IO} , for the digital I/O.

+Circuit functions are provided within the AMT49100 to ensure that, under normal operating conditions, all external power MOS-

+FETs are fully enhanced at supply voltages down to 10 V. For extreme battery voltage drop conditions, the AMT49100 is guaranteed not to reset any internal states at supply voltages down to 5 V. A low-power sleep mode allows the AMT49100, the power bridge, and the load to remain connected to a vehicle battery supply without the need for an additional supply switch.

-The AMT49101 includes a number of diagnostic features to provide indication of and/or protection against undervoltage, overvoltage, overtemperature, and power bridge faults.
+The AMT49100 includes a number of diagnostic features to provide indication of and/or protection against undervoltage, overvoltage, overtemperature, and power bridge faults.
 A single diagnostic output terminal can be programmed to provide optional diagnostic outputs, and detailed diagnostic information is available through the serial interface.

-For systems requiring a higher level of safety integrity, the AMT49101 includes additional overvoltage monitors on the supplies and the control inputs.
+For systems requiring a higher level of safety integrity, the AMT49100 includes additional overvoltage monitors on the supplies and the control inputs.
 In addition, the integrated diagnostics include self-test and verification circuits to ensure verifiable diagnostic operation.
-When used in conjunction with appropriate system-level control, these features can assist power drive systems using the AMT49101 to meet stringent ASIL D safety requirements.
+When used in conjunction with appropriate system level control, these features can assist power drive systems using the AMT49100 to meet stringent ASIL D safety requirements.

-The serial interface also provides access to programmable dead time, fault blanking time, programmable $V{DS}$ threshold for short detection, and programmable thresholds and currents for open-load detection.
+The serial interface also provides access to programmable dead time, fault blanking time, programmable V{DS} threshold for short detection, and programmable thresholds and currents for open-load detection.

-The AMT49101 includes two low-side self-calibrating current sense amplifiers with common programmable output offset and independently programmable gain.
+The AMT49100 includes three low-side self-calibrating current sense amplifiers with common programmable output offset and independently programmable gain.
 These amplifiers are specifically designed for current sensing in the presence of high voltage and current transients.
-These amplifiers can be used independently to provide low-side current sensing in two phases or can be used together to provide redundant current sensing.
-The AMT49101 can also check the connections from the current sense amplifiers to the sensing links using integrated verification circuits.
+These amplifiers can be used independently to provide low-side current sensing in three phases or can be used together to provide redundant current sensing.
+The AMT49100 can also check the connections from the current sense amplifiers to the sensing links using integrated verification circuits.
 The programmed output offset voltage can be made available at the output of each amplifier, measured, stored, and used as the zero output reference potential for each sense amplifier.